 Mount Fortress Rua do Monte, Macau

 Visit the Macao Science Center

 Visiting the Macao Science Center is a great way to spend time with the kids that is simultaneously fun and educational.
 The Science Center houses a planetarium, an indoor playground, and 14 different galleries, each covering a subject.
 Robotics, eco-conservation, food science, genetics, and acoustics are some of the interesting featured subjects.
-At each gallery, kids are invited to try out the demo material at disposal and experience the results for themselves, which is the best way to learn.
-In addition, Macao Science Center promotes a series of special events aimed for kids and families throughout the year such as concerts, 2D and 3D screenings at the planetarium dome, family workshops, and special exhibitions!
+At each gallery, kids are invited to try out the demo material at their disposal and experience the results for themselves, which is the best way to learn.
+In addition, Macao Science Center promotes a series of special events aimed at kids and families throughout the year such as concerts, 2D and 3D screenings at the planetarium dome, family workshops, and special exhibitions!